top of page

 Initial Operations

-- Build to 5-7 clients daily within first month
+• Build to 5–7 clients daily within the first month

 Quality Assurance